 However, the Indian market supplies equally effective antioxidant choices in form of spinach, lettuce, cauliflower and cauliflower that are rich in antioxidants like lutein, quercetin, along with minerals and vitamins.

 Antioxidant vegetables in India include: Tuberous sweet potatoes or shakarkand, onion and garlic are other rich sources of antioxidants.
 Orange vegetables like carrots are rich in vitamin A and phytochemicals and can be consumed raw, included as a salad or eaten as the main dish.

 Grapes, especially dark grapes, are loaded with antioxidants such as phytochemicals (flavonoids) like proanthocyanidin and anthocyanidin, along with selenium and vitamin C, helpful in protection against heart disease and cancer.
 Apple, another staple Indian fruit, is rich in vitamins and quercetin.

 Bananas are the easy-to-eat fruits packed with vitamin B6 and C, potassium and manganese, and can be enjoyed as it is, be sprinkled with chaat or blended into a smoothie.

 An Indian meal is never complete without the inclusion of spices.

 Good news is that many of them also provide antioxidant benefits.
-Turmeric, a common food flavouring and colouring agent, carries an ingredient called curcumin, which has proven to interfere with the development and spread of cancer.
-Other spices rich in antioxidants are ginger, cinnamon, mustard seeds, chilli and black pepper.
+Turmeric, a common food flavoring and colouring agent, carries an ingredient called curcumin, which has proven to interfere with the development and spread of cancer.
+Other spices rich in Antioxidant Foods India include ginger, cinnamon, mustard seeds, chilli and black pepper.

 Apart from the taste, the antioxidant properties of tea leaves are a boon for tea lovers, who can enjoy a dose of anthocyanin and proanthocyanin, which help the body fight inflammation, and quercetin and catechins, with the latter blocking cell damage that could cause cancer.